teenurani/shopping-cart-assignment/README.md

 Clone this repo and run following command for starting the mock server:

 ## Server Side or Backend changes
-bin/www - server start from here
+server.js - server start from here
-app.js - server side configuration available here server folder - container mock data and api available here

 ## Front End changes
 Refer - webpack config